moelholm/tools/media-organizer/README.md

 Want to try out with Dropbox?
 Then:
 - Use the `--filesystemtype=dropbox` flag
 - And set the System property `-Ddropbox.accessToken=[your-own-token]`.

-( you can get a token for your own Dropbox account )
+( to use this feature you need to get your own token for your Dropbox account )

 ## Test
 `mvn test`